photo

 About the speakers:

-Gray Brechin is a Research Fellow for the Living New Deal Project of the Department of Geography at UC Berkeley, and the author of Imperial San Francisco: Urban Power, Earthly Ruin.
+Gray Brechin is a Research Fellow for the Living New Deal of the Department of Geography at UC Berkeley, and the author of Imperial San Francisco: Urban Power, Earthly Ruin.

 Jeff Chang is the author of Can't Stop Won't Stop, A History of the Hip-Hop Generation.
 His recent article in The Nation, "The Creativity Stimulus" described the importance of public culture to social change.